 Journals are scholarly publications in which scholars and researchers publish their work.
 Articles provide indepth information on narrowly focused topics.

 To find articles on you topic across a range of journals search the indexing databases.
 These contain references to articles and most of them provide links to the full text online if the Library has a subscription to them.
-In the box below are links to the most useful databases for Communication Disorders.
+In the box below are links to the most useful databases for Speech and Language Pathology.

 You can also find articles by searching in particular journals.
 See below for a selection of key journals.